Expanding Memphis Disk Storage

 property within the volumeClaimTemplates

-field of the StatefulSet is immutable and restricts you from making necessary capacity increases.
+field of the StatefulSet and restricts you from making necessary capacity increases.
 This article will demonstrate how to work around this limitation.

 Start by confirming if dynamic resizing is available in the storage class.
 If not, add the following line to enable it: